yourbasic/api/README.md

 "Candide now supports the Pangloss 3.2 file format" but never tells what Candide is and what it has to offer.

-In the [fenwick repo][fenwick] I stick my neck out and attempt to implement a small library as best I can.
+In the [Fenwick repo][fenwick] I stick my neck out and try to implement a small library that follows all of the basic rules.
-Take a look, and don't hesitate to open an issue if the purpose of the library is unclear.
+Its README file starts out like this:

+    # Your basic Bloom filter

+    ### Golang probabilistic set data structure

+    A Bloom filter is a fast and space-efficient probabilistic data structure used to test set membership.
+A membership test returns either ”likely member” or ”definitely not a member”.

-### 2. Tell me what it does!
+### 2. Tell me what it does

-> An API should say what the code *does*.
+> An API should say what the code **does**.

-If a potential user gets past the README file, and dives into the [fenwick documentation][fenwickDOC], she probably wants the full story.
+If a potential user gets past the README file, and dives into the [Fenwick documentation][fenwickDOC], she probably wants the full story.
 Telling it three times is often a good approach.

 First a short sentence stating the purpose of the package.